 - Rather than imposing and dictating who should reduce emissions and how arbitrarily, a carbon price allows polluters to transform their activities into more sustainable and green activities so that their carbon costs are reduced.

-- Carbon price can help transform an economy into a decarbonised economy.
+- A carbon price can help transform an economy into a decarbonized economy.

 Need for Carbon Pricing

 Carbon pricing helps express carbon emissions in monetary terms which makes it relatively simpler for businesses to incorporate this figure into their financial planning and strategies.
 Carbon price helps shift the burden for the damage back to those who are responsible for it, and who can reduce it.

 Carbon price as a planning tool helps identify revenue opportunities and risks to reduce costs, emissions and guide capital investment decisions.
 For businesses, it can mean gradually transforming into a greener and sustainable model, which in all likelihood, is the way for the future.